Iamsokhoun/Hospital_Management_System/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-For inquiries or support, please reach out to `Iamsokhoun` or email us at `sokhoun520@gmail.com `.
+For inquiries or support, please reach out to `Iamsokhoun` or email us at [sokhoun520@gmail.com](sokhoun520@gmail.com).